Serra do Caparaó: Caparaó National Park (Brazil)

-Pico da Bandeira, one of the highest mountains in Brazil, is located within the park and at 2,892 m (9,488 ft) asl is the third highest mountain in Brazil.
-It is one of the major attractions of the park and is accessible from the nearby town of Alto Caparaó.
+Pico da Bandeira, one of the highest mountains in Brazil, is located within the park and, at 2,892 m (9,488 ft), is the third-highest mountain in Brazil.
+It is one of the park's major attractions and is accessible from the nearby town of Alto Caparaó.

-Pico da Bandeira is also remarkable for being the Brazilian mountain with the greatest topographic isolation (distance to a point of equal elevation): 2,393 km (1,487 miles).
+Pico da Bandeira is also remarkable for being the Brazilian mountain with the greatest topographic isolation (distance to the point of equal elevation): 2,393 km (1,487 miles).

 The National Park also houses other peaks that are of considerable altitudes, including:

 - Morro da Cruz do Negro: 2.658 m (8,720 ft)

 - Pico do Tesouro: 2,630 m (8,629 ft)